Tom Reddon gives us his three steps to improving safety awareness within an organisation.

 The mantra is true, there is no such thing as being too safe.
 For the safety workplaces, this is not just an idiom but a way of life!
-Nevertheless, many organizations struggle with the basics and do not know where they can start in the hopes of promoting a more safety-focused work culture.
+Nevertheless, many organisations struggle with the basics and do not know where they can start in the hopes of promoting a more safety-focused work culture.
 The good news is there are a few principles which are essential in starting this initiative.
-Here are three proven ways to bolster and catalyze safety awareness and enhance the workplace safety culture of any business:
+Here are three proven ways to bolster and catalyse safety awareness and enhance the workplace safety culture of any business:

 1. Track Hazards

 There are many software applications and interfaces that can help any enterprise track hazards.
 Doing so can identify deficiencies and further help foster improvement in critical safety operations.
 Tracking hazards is an essential component of bolstering workplace safety because they can sometimes isolate facets of your material handling operation that are vulnerable.
 On some occasions, these vulnerabilities often feature a quasi-stealth level of incidence.
 Nevertheless, this does not mean that these hazards are any less dangerous.
-According to Ergonomics Plus, proactive organizations identify issues before they create costly problems and injuries.
-Tracking hazards are one of the most proactive measures, one can take.
+According to Ergonomics Plus, proactive organisations identify issues before they create costly problems and injuries.
+Tracking hazards are one of the most proactive measures one can take.
 Generally, safety champions are one step ahead of the game and have a tendency to amend these issues before they occur.
 Tracking hazards is a great start in doing so.

 2. Define Safety Responsibilities